 Castle Hill House is a Grade II* Listed building that overlooks Dover from the East side.
 Many famous people have stayed there from British Prime Ministers to American Presidents.
 However, Dover District Council Planning Committee without a site meeting and against the advice of the Chairman of the Committee and DDC Officers have given, what is effective retrospective planning permission, to an industrial car wash that has already done substantial damage to the building.
-Unfortunately, Dover’s elected representatives and those who are vying to have the building demolished to build flats want to bring its about by destroy it’s fabric.
+Unfortunately, Dover’s elected representatives and those who are vying to have the building demolished to build flats want to bring it about by destroying it’s fabric.

 However, the Secretary of State (2014-2016) Elizabeth Truss took a totally different line when the House was upgraded to Grade II* listing recently, saying that it is ‘the grandest eighteenth century house in Dover. .. the upgrade is a reflection of it being more than special architectural interest for its quality of composition, detailing, distinctive plan form and outstanding features, its degree of survival, its rarity of type in Dover and its historical associations with prominent local and national figures.’

 The history of the House was drawn from this website!
 Read on, for the full account …